ama-team/voxengine-scenario-framework/README.md

 ## Non-triggering states / coding outside of the box

-Basically, the term state itself doesn't imply that there is any kind immediate transition to another state.
-In case transition doesn't return the `{trigger: something}` structure and there is no `.triggers` property on the state, the framework will state in specific state until something calls the `.transitionTo` method on context:
+Basically, the term state itself doesn't imply that there is any kind of immediate transition to another state.
+In case transition doesn't return the `{trigger: something}` structure and there is no `.triggers` property on the state, the framework will stay in specific state until something calls the `.transitionTo` method on context:

 ```js